torabzadeh/sdaza/_posts/2020-05-12-descriptive-tables.md

 1. Write a function to summarize your data with any stats you want
 2. Define a list with the data plus column names (labels)

 That's it.
-Some useful features of the function:
+You can see the function [here](https://gist.github.com/sdaza/c4d1089a501d3567be9fb784b1c5a6ab).
+It has some features might be useful:

 - It deals automatically with factors (categorical variables)
 - You can use different datasets at the same time
 - You can group columns using a variable (e.g., year)
 - You can add long notes at the bottom of the table
-- You can specify your descriptive function
+- You can specify your own descriptive function

 Let's start creating some fake data: